sifulan-access-federation/ifirexman-training/guides/federationcore.md

    cd ifirexman-training/manifest/mdq
    ```

-2. Edit the `mdq.fd` file and update the `ifirexman` with your federation short name in lower case.
+2. Edit the `mdq.fd` file and update the `ifirexman.edu` with your federation domain fqdn in lower case.
 After that run the following command:

    ```bash
    kubectl create cm mdq-fd --from-file=mdq.fd -n central-svcs